Darren Phillip

 Darren Douglas Phillip (born March 18, 1978) is an American professional basketball player.
 Phillip a.k.a.
 "Primal Fear" is also a well known streetball player on the basketball courts of the New York City summer leagues.
-He was the 2000 NCAA Division I men's basketball season rebounding leader.
+He was the 2000 NCAA rebounding leader.

 College career

 Born in London, England, he attended high school in Brooklyn, New York, later playing college basketball at Fairfield University in Connecticut.
 At Fairfield, he was a two-time First Team All-MAAC selection.
 As a senior, Phillip led the nation in rebounds per game (14.0 rpg), while tallying a nation-leading 24 double-doubles including 19 straight to end the season and posting a MAAC single game record 25 rebounds in the team's win over Marist College.
 As a freshman, Phillip was a starter on the Stags team which held a half time lead over the number 1 seed University of North Carolina Tar Heels before falling short in the 1997 NCAA Men's Basketball Championship tournament.
 Phillip received his bachelor's degree in communications from Fairfield University in 2000.